learn-academy-2023-alpha/treasure-hunt-csaument/README.md

       - Display bomb emoji for losses, provide alert notification, and set active state to false
       - Display treasure emoji for wins, provide alert notification, and set active state to false
 - As a user, I can click on a “Play Again” button that will restart the game.
+      - Create a play again button above the boxes
+      - Use onClick to call a function restartGame
+      - Create a function restartGame to set conditions for board and playing
 - As a user, I can see a counter that shows how many guesses I have left.
 The counter starts at five and decrements one every time I click on a square that is not the treasure nor the bomb.
 - As a user, I can see a message informing me that I won the game if I select the square that contains the treasure.
 - As a user, I can see a message informing me that I lost the game if I select the square that contains the bomb.